xyding97/xyding97.github.io/_pages/about.md

 About
 ======
 I am a fourth year Ph.D.
-Candidate work with [Prof. Gang Chen](http://gchenpu.com) in the [Department of Atmospheric and Oceanic Sciences](https://aos.ucla.edu) at University of California, Los Angeles (UCLA).
+Candidate working with [Prof. Gang Chen](http://gchenpu.com) in the [Department of Atmospheric and Oceanic Sciences](https://aos.ucla.edu) at University of California, Los Angeles (UCLA).
 I am interested in the dynamics of atmospheric circulation, with a current focus on stratosphere-troposphere coupling.
 We identified a stratospheric wave precursor for surface cold extremes over North American in observations and comprehensive climate models.

 Publications
 ======